martbetz/martbetz.github.io/terms-and-conditions.md

 </ul>
 <ul>
 <li>
-(as per the <a href="#disclaimer">General Disclaimer</a>) the author provides no guarantees regarding the accuracy of the website's content and accepts no responsibility should any misinterpretation or misunderstanding arise
+(as per the <a href="#disclaimer">General Disclaimer</a>) the author provides no guarantees regarding the accuracy of the website's content; nor does the author accept responsibility should any misinterpretation or misunderstanding of any content arise
 </li>
 </ul>
 <ul>